Kent27/docs-emobiq/document/server/function/Conversion/Conversion.toObject.md

 | ------ | ------ | ------ | ------ | ------ | ------ |
 | {Dynamic} | {Based on user inputs.} | Any | - | - | No |

-Note: Dynamic input means that user can generate the necessary input required and assign a value in it as well.
+Note: Dynamic input means that user can add the necessary input required as key-value pairs.

 ## Output